xuri/excelize-doc/en/sheet.md

 func (f *File) GetRowHeight(sheet string, row int) (float64, error)
 ```

-GetRowHeight provides a function to get row height by given worksheet name and row index.
+GetRowHeight provides a function to get row height by given worksheet name and row number.
 For example, get the height of the first row in `Sheet1`:

 ```go
 height, err := f.GetRowHeight("Sheet1", 1)